Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Uncover the differences between content analysis and thematic analysis, learn which method is right for your research, and discover powerful tools to streamline your analysis.

 On the surface, content analysis and thematic analysis sound the same.
 They both use terms like "coding" and "themes," and both share the goal of extracting meaning.
-For many, content analysis and thematic analysis feel interchangeable.

-While they both start with qualitative data, content analysis and thematic analysis are different in the way they analyze qualitative data and arrive at their results.
+While they both start with qualitative data, these methods differ in how they analyze data and arrive at results.
+Content analysis focuses on counting frequency, while thematic analysis interprets underlying meaning.

 content analysis vs thematic analysis